iterative/dvc.org/content/docs/command-reference/metrics/diff.md

   no directories among the `targets`, this option is ignored.

 - `-t <type>`, `--type <type>` - specify a type of the metric file.
 Accepted values are: `raw` (default), `json`.
-It will be used to determine how to parse and format metics for display.
+It will be saved into the corresponding DVC-file, and used to determine how to handle displaying metrics.
 See `dvc metrics show` for more details.

   This option will override `type` and `xpath` defined in the corresponding DVC-file.
 If no `type` is provided or found in the DVC-file, DVC will try to